 Rooms are fully furnished by the College.
 College furniture may not be removed from rooms, nor may furniture be added without the approval of the Home Bursar or the Steward.
 A room inventory will be issued to each junior member at the commencement of a licence agreement, and this will be used as the basis for assessing claims for damage or loss at the conclusion of the licence.
-All student rooms contain a mini-fridge.
-No other fridges or freezers are permitted in rooms or communal areas.
+Unless provided by College, no fridges or freezers are permitted in rooms or communal areas.